ForeSea – Contribution to the UN Decade

 Contribution to the vision and mission of the UN Decade

-The ForeSea program’s two theme groupings are aligned with the UN Decade’s vision, “the science we need for the ocean we want”, and the UN Decade’s mission to catalyze “transformative ocean science solutions for sustainable development, connecting people and our ocean”.
+The ForeSea programme’s two theme groupings are aligned with the UN Decade’s vision of “the science we need for the ocean we want”, and the UN Decade’s mission to catalyze “transformative ocean science solutions for sustainable development, connecting people and our ocean”.

 ForeSea’s first theme, “Catalyzing transformative ocean prediction science solutions for sustainable development, connecting people and ocean prediction”, will enable mechanisms for ocean prediction science to work with other components to build a global international operational oceanographic capacity.
 This capacity further enables, in conjunction with WMO activities, the creation of marine environmental prediction services that will further develop the blue economy.
 Ultimately, this theme advances the implementation of science in ForeSea into sustained prediction services in partnership with other program elements of the Decade (observing systems, digital ocean, etc.).